knowledge center

 Summary

-There are many causes of blood in dog’s urine and stool, some of which are serious and life-threatening, while others are treatable.
+Why is my dog peeing and pooping blood?
+There are many causes of blood in dogs urine and stool, some of which are serious and life-threatening, while others are treatable.
 Parasites, injury, prostate problems, blood disorders, bladder or kidney stones, poison, uterine infection, and urinary tract infection are some of the causes.
-If you notice blood in your dog’s urine or stool, it is important to take them to the vet to get a diagnosis and treatment.
+If you notice dog pooping and peeing blood, it is important to take them to the vet to get a diagnosis and treatment.

 Here are some additional details about each of the causes:

-• Parasites: Roundworms, hookworms, and other parasites can cause blood in a dog’s stool.
+• Parasites: Roundworms, hookworms, and other parasites can cause blood in stool dog.

-• Injury: Internal bleeding from a fight or other injury can cause blood in the dog’s urine or stool.
+• Injury: Internal bleeding from a fight or other injury can cause dog blood in urine and stool.

 • Prostate problems: An enlarged prostate can cause blood in the dog’s urine or stool.

-• Blood disorders: A blood disorder or a slow clotting type of blood can cause blood in a dog’s urine or stool.
+• Blood disorders: A blood disorder or a slow clotting type of blood can cause blood in dogs urine and stool.

 • Bladder or kidney stones: Bladder or kidney stones can cause blood in a dog’s urine.